 And what does the world know about this ?
 Very little.
 There are lots of examples of exceptional engineering for cyclists all across the Netherlands.
 These things are planned and built without hype and fanfare.
 There are many cycle bridges in Groningen which would seem exceptional elsewhere, and that goes for all Dutch cities.

-| Gerrit Krol is a locally born author.
+Gerrit Krol is a locally born author.
 In 1998, he wrote a story "de oudste jongen" in which he revisited places where he went as a child.
 The opening passage of this story describes how when returning from a long cycle ride and passing the sign for "Groningen", he felt that it could just as well have read "Gerrit Krol" because he was now home.
-The bridge displays this passage on a plaque. |
+The bridge displays this passage on a plaque.

-Why this isn't so important as you might think Exceptional infrastructure like this is always interesting to see, but what causes people to cycle in large numbers is the very tight network of everyday, but high quality, cycle routes.
+Why this bridge isn't so important as you might think Exceptional infrastructure like this is always interesting to see, but what causes people to cycle in large numbers is the very tight network of everyday, but high quality, cycle routes.

-5 comments:
+8 comments:

 I was there in 1995 when the bicycle bridges were built.
 It's not just a few minutes per day that the bridge is open though -- otherwise those extra bridges would not have been built!
 You could easily wait 15 minutes which is a problem if you needed to catch a train or an appointment.
 The main bridge turns horizontally and so opens and closes very slowly.